On Rastall gravity formulation as a $f(R,\mathcal{L}_m)$ and a $f(R,T)$ theory: Similarities between Rastall and cosmology

 Then, Eq.~\eqref{eq: continuity after rhom} can be integrated, leading to

-where $\rho_{\Lambda0}$ as the cosmological constant density at present time.
+where $\rho_{\Lambda0}$ is the cosmological constant density at present time.
 In consequence of this, we finally get to

-Hence, the $\Lambda$CDM model re-appears.
+Hence, the standard $\Lambda$CDM model is reproduced.
 All the background tests are thus equally satisfied, as explained in Ref.~\cite{cosmo}.

-With this we were able to show that from a intrinsically non-conservative modified theory of gravity, $f(R,T)$, the $\Lambda$CDM model was re-obtained.
+We have been able to show that from a intrinsically non-conservative modified theory of gravity, $f(R,T)$, the $\Lambda$CDM model is re-obtained.
 On the other hand, the cosmological constant does not behave as in GR, since the non-conservation of this component changes its evolution.